Updated: Aug 27

 Digital disruption has happened and is bound to happen again and again.
 Thought Digital transformation has become a buzzword, it is not something new.
 The convergence of the computer and distributed networks in the 1980s led to this digital revolution thus history has taught us that digital transformation is an ongoing process of change.
 With digital transformation at the center of modern organizational strategies.
 IDC estimates the economic value of digital transformation to almost $19 trillion or more than 20% of global GDP in 2019.

-Most organizations are tempted to just straight into digitally transforming their businesses to avoid being disrupted and to disrupt other businesses.
-To avoid pitfalls, organizations should assess their change readiness before embarking on the transformation journey, i.e. is the change necessary? how will the change be implemented and will it benefit the organization?
+Most organizations are tempted to jump straight into digitally transforming their businesses to avoid being disrupted and to disrupt other businesses.
+To avoid pitfalls, organizations should assess their change readiness before embarking on the transformation journey, e.g. is the change necessary? how will the change be implemented and will it benefit the organization?
 This can be achieved by doing a digital transformation assessment to identify pain points, digital maturity and opportunities for improvements.
 Yes, improvement opportunities to guide the future roadmap in order to deliver successful digital transformation initiatives.
 Doing an assessment will identify what needs to be fixed before creating new initiatives that may not add value.
 Having a digital transformation strategy is about continuously improving your business capabilities in order to stay ahead of the curve.
 Transformation is evolutionary not revolutionary.
 The digital transformation strategy will help to consolidate and align all digital and technology efforts with common business objectives.
 The diagram below depicts four assessment dimensions.

 In setting up your digital transformation strategy you will need to evaluate or assess all dimensions that make up your digital ecosystem.
 The strategy should clearly define future goals or objectives, opportunities and risks.
 This will prepare the organization for digital disruption and in turn improve the bottom line through value creation.
 Below are some of the questions organizations should ask during the assessment: